fawn4815studio/UTK/README.md

 1.About

-UTK is a set of tools used to create games in Unity.
+UTK is a tool sets that can be used when creating games in Unity.

 We frequently use Unity in game production.
 So we started developing UTK to create a tool that can be used generically in many Unity projects.